cdelacombaz/payload-multi-tenant-postgres-example/README.md

 - `npx create-payload-app --example multi-tenant`

 2. `cp .env.example .env` to copy the example environment variables
+3. `pnpm run payload migration:create` (This step is not in the official example repo, but when using postgres, it somehow tries to seed the db before the tables are created.
+This fixes it.)

-3. `pnpm dev`, `yarn dev` or `npm run dev` to start the server
+4. `pnpm dev`, `yarn dev` or `npm run dev` to start the server
    - Press `y` when prompted to seed the database
-4. `open http://localhost:3000` to access the home page
+5. `open http://localhost:3000` to access the home page
-5. `open http://localhost:3000/admin` to access the admin panel
+6. `open http://localhost:3000/admin` to access the admin panel

 ### Default users